MichaelTJones/ladder/README.md

 At present the program is
 not configured to print or find solutions but rather to sum the length of the shortest path between every pair of connected words (nodes).
-This is a "fingerprint" of the APSP distance matrix and serves to show that multiple solutions are deriving the same underlying result.
+This is a "fingerprint" of the APSP distance matrix and serves to show that alternative programs are deriving the same underlying result.

 The code here is associated with the following golang-nuts discussion about approach, parallelism, efficiency, and timing.